aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 ### Troubleshooting

-When the service returns an exception, inpecting the exceptions is always helpful.
-You can not only access the exception information but also response metadata(i.e request id).
+When the service returns an exception, the error will include the exception information, as well as response metadata (e.g. request id).

 ```javascript
 try {